Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Totem poles are an Alaskan icon.
 Ketchikan is the best place to see them, although they’re found throughout southeast Alaska.
 Local tours visit several sites in and around town where these fascinating structures are preserved, offering information regarding their significance in the local Haida tribe’s culture.

-Ketchikan is also one of the most popular cruise ship ports and it’s well worth visiting on your own time, too.
+Ketchikan is also one of the most popular cruise ship ports, and it’s well worth visiting on your own time, too.
 You can fish for salmon right off the boardwalk in the charming downtown district.
 There are also a few great hikes in the area around town if you want to get a little exercise in.

 Tongass National Forest